 Background

-The Data Curation for Discovery (DCD) team assists other agencies in incorporating NASA Earth observation data into their workflows.
-The DCD team improves discoverability and supports the accurate publication of NASA Earth science data and other curated Earth observation data in catalogs and platforms such as data.gov and geoplatform.gov.
+The Data Curation for Discovery (DCD) project focuses on design and implements a systematic plan to assist other agencies in incorporating NASA Earth observation data into their workflows.
+The DCD team improves the discoverability of NASA Earth science data and other curated Earth observation data in trusted catalogs and on platforms, such as data.gov and geoplatform.gov.

 Status